Arlodotexe/strix-music/build-scripts/readme.md

 # - Use your working tree to make and commit changes (version bumps, changelogs, tags, etc)
 # - Automatically push generated changes.
 # - Require an internet connection (for snapshotting binaries)
+# - Need to be run from the build-scripts directory

 #################
 # Snapshot build dependencies (needs a machine with IPFS)